kroshu/kuka_drivers/doc/wiki/KSS_RSI.md

 Both launch files support the following arguments:
 - `robot_model` and `robot_family`: defines which robot to use.
 The available options for the valid model and family combinations can be found in the [readme](https://github.com/kroshu/kuka_robot_descriptions?tab=readme-ov-file#what-data-is-verified) of the `kuka_robot_descriptions` repository.
 - `use_fake_hardware`: if true, the `mock_components/GenericSystem` will be used instead of the `KukaRSIHardwareInterface`.
-This enables trying out the driver without actual hardware
+This enables trying out the driver without actual hardware.

 #### Stopping external control